feiqi9047/Project-Conversion/README.md

 ## Conclusion

-Out of the four classification models I ran, the best result in terms of Accuracy and F1 Scores was provided by my Decision Tree using Random Forest, of ~99% Accuracy on my test-data with a F1 Score of 0.99.
+Out of the four classification models I ran, the best result in terms of Accuracy and F1 Scores was provided by my XGBoost model, with ~99.5% Accuracy on my test-data for a F1 Score of 0.995.